 ‘Health is wealth’ is by far the most cliche phrase but it holds true to its meaning.
 Organizations that do not emphasize employees’ physical, mental, emotional, psychological, and financial well-being build an inefficient workforce.

 If you find any of your employees showing signs of excessive workload, or burnout – just consult them and try to find the reason behind it.
+Time tracking for employees will also help them manage their time at work and avoid working long hours.
 Continually working for more than 8 hours a day causes severe back problems.
 According to Eachnight, one in three adults suffer from back pain on a daily basis.
 Make sure your employees get enough rest and sleep well.
-Choosing the right mattress can make all the difference between a good night's sleep and a sleepless one.
+Choosing the right mattress can make all the difference between a good night's sleep and a sleepless one or booking massage therapy for them would also make help their well-being and feel them rewarded.
 You can offer various benefits to increase employee well-being like:

 - Paid leaves and education sponsorship